 https://www.space.com/26593-apollo-11-moon-landing-scariest-moments.html

 The Computer Science Field Guide has recently released a unit on mātauranga Māori.
-Read the webpage and awnser the questions on the worksheet.
-After this read the article by Keegan, T. T. A. G. (2017) about the importance of accessable interfaces to Māori users.
+Read the webpage and answer the questions on the worksheet.
+After this read the article by Keegan, T. T. A. G. (2017) about the importance of accessible interfaces to Māori users.

 Work through this worksheet as you read the resources on Mātauranga Māori